 By Debra Soufleris, B.S., DTR

-When it comes to health and wellness, many of us tend to think about things like diet and exercise when we are trying to improve our well-being.
+Many of us think about things like diet and exercise when we are trying to improve our health and well-being.
 Some of us may even consider getting more sleep, reducing stress or becoming more spiritual.
 All good areas to focus on.
 However, often times our eye health is not high on the list of priorities when it comes to taking good care of ourselves as a whole.

 Why is this the case?
 Imagine going through the day without your sight.
 It would be nearly impossible to do everyday activities like make breakfast, pick out an outfit, or read this article.
 Unless vision loss affects you personally or someone you know, it’s usually not something we consider—but it should be.

 Personally, I was dealt a lousy hand when it comes to having good, healthy vision.
-Glaucoma, which is a disease that causes damage to the eye’s optic nerve and can result in vision loss if it goes undetected, runs strongly in my family.
+Glaucoma runs in my family. it is a disease that causes damage to the eye’s optic nerve.
+Consequently, it can result in vision loss if it goes undetected.
 It occurs when normal fluid pressure inside the eye slowly rises, causing damage to the optic nerve.
-By the way, this is how the famous singer Ray Charles lost his sight and is a condition I was recently diagnosed with, and so I keep it top of mind.
+By the way, this is how the famous singer Ray Charles lost his sight.
+It is a condition I was recently diagnosed with, and so I keep it top of mind.

 There is a strong genetic link to developing this disease.
 For me, pretty much everyone in my family on both sides has developed Glaucoma, typically in their thirties or forties.
-Being armed with this information is critically important because the only way to detect the disease is through annual eye exams.
+Arm yourself with this information.
+The only way to detect the disease is through annual eye exams.
 If detected, it can be easily managed through medication, but the key is early detection.
-Since I knew I had a strong family history of the disease, I have always been diligent about getting my eyes checked.
+I know I had a strong family history of the disease.
+So, I am always diligent about getting my eyes checked.

 I strongly advise anyone that has the option to seek out a reputable ophthalmologist instead of an optometrist.
-An ophthalmologist is a medical doctor that is best qualified and highly trained to deliver total eye care, while optometrists are not medical doctors and have not attended medical school.
+An ophthalmologist is a highly-trained, qualified medical doctor.
+He or she can deliver total eye care.
+By contrast, optometrists are not medical doctors and have not attended medical school.
 I’m not saying they are not qualified.
 Rather, I just prefer a medical doctor to take care of my vision, due to my family’s history.

-Make sure your facility is using the latest technology and equipment to test your vision and get the most accurate assessment.
-If your eye care facility is still performing the outdated air puff test to check for Glaucoma.
+Make sure your facility is using the latest technology and equipment to test your vision.
+This will ensure that you get the most accurate assessment.
+A litmus test is whether your eye care facility is still performing the outdated air puff test to check for Glaucoma.
 If this is the case, then it might be time to research other facilities.
-They should also be taking into account the thickness of your cornea to get a true picture of your risk for the disease.
+They should also take the thickness of your cornea into account, to get a true picture of your risk for the disease.
 A good reputable doctor will do this and can watch for trends based on your personal history.

-There are many other issues that can affect your eye health such as refraction errors, which can be corrected with glasses, contacts, or even surgery.
-Age-related macular degeneration results in damaging your central vision and can really interfere with common everyday tasks such as reading or driving.
+There are many other issues that can affect your eye health.
+These include refraction errors, which can be corrected with glasses, contacts, or even surgery.
+Age-related macular degeneration results in damaging your central vision.
+This disease can really interfere with common everyday tasks such as reading or driving.
 (Lucky me; this runs in my family as well.)

 However, the leading cause of blindness worldwide and in the United States is cataracts.
 This condition causes cloudy vision and can happen at any age, even at birth.
 Thankfully, removal of the cataract is a widely available procedure with a high success rate.
 In addition, diabetic retinopathy is on the rise thanks to the high prevalence of diabetes and this being a common complication of the disease.
 Diabetes can cause damage to the blood vessels anywhere in the body, including the retina of the eye.
 Sadly, blindness can be the end result.